 A sheriffs deputy patrolling Highway 53 spotted Antoni’s green Honda Civic around 9:20 p.m.
 Sunday.
 Police dispatchers had received reports of an intoxicated driver with his vehicle description.

 The deputy passed the car and pulled onto the shoulder, Paulich said.
 Antoni parked in front of the deputy.
 When the official approached the passenger door and attempted to open it, Antoni drove off.

 Antoni complied with police orders and got out of his vehicle when he pulled into the hospital parking lot, Paulich said.
-California Highway Patrol and the Clearlake Police Department helped with the arrest.
+CHP and Clearlake police helped with the arrest.

-He was still in custody at the Lake County Jail Wednesday morning with bail set at $35,000.
+Antoni was still in custody at the Lake County Jail Wednesday with bail set at $35,000.